mweisshaupt1988/neobeans.vim/README.md

 </p>
 -->

 neobeans.nvim is a theme loosely based on the default NetBeans theme.
+It features a dark and a light variant.

-> ** IMPORTANT NOTE **: You need the latest version of neovim to use this, because this is totally written in lua!
+> Requirements: Neovim 0.7+ and a font patched with NerdFonts glyphs (or disable the custom signs)

 ## Screenshots
 ![dark theme](assets/neobeans_dark.png?raw=true)